Audio Not Working in Android Emulator for iOS — Fixes

 - Lower stream resolution to 720p to reserve bandwidth for audio.

 - If tethering, watch data caps.
-For gaming sessions, combine these tips with fix lag when playing Android games via iOS emulator.
+For gaming sessions, combine these tips with fix lag in Android games on iOS emulator.

 Controller and Peripheral Interactions